98-percent-Milk/CRUD/README.md

 - Added Demo menu function for the app and test functions

 ## May 5th
--Added Edit functionality and tests for it
+- Added Edit functionality and tests for it